 She’s smart, modest, coy and witty, mashallah and she is so pretty. shes your , mother, sister and neice, without whom i know, i’d be missing a peice. she works, cooks and cleans, loves to drive, travel and ooh she also loves to read.

 Most non-muslims would say that she was oppressed but thats probably because of the way that she is dressed, if only they knew she was too keen to impress!
 Allahu Akbar! she would so openly express…that life was nothing but a test.
-Read the rest of this entry →
+Continue reading “The beauty of muslim women”

 “It is evident from many authentic Traditions that the Prophet himself intensely detested the idea of beating one’s wife, and said on more than one occasion, “Could any of you beat his wife as he would beat a slave, and then lie with her in the evening?”
 (Bukhari and Muslim).